Version 3: Applicable from: 5 August 2022

 Post: National Child Development Study, Centre for Longitudinal Studies, UCL Social Research Institute, 20 Bedford Way, London WC1H 0AL

 You have the right at any time to withdraw from the study.
-You can withdraw from the study as a whole, or from just a particular survey, or from having your biological samples processed or from the records linkage programme.
+You can withdraw from the study as a whole, or from just a particular survey, or from having your biological samples collected or from the records linkage programme.
 If you send us a request to withdraw from the study, we would be grateful if you could specify what your withdraw request covers so that we know what to do with the data that we already hold.
+If you want to withdraw, you can contact us at:

 Phone: 0800 035 5761